Winx (horse): Honours

 In May 2019, it was announced that the new grand stand currently being built at Randwick Racecourse would be named the Winx Stand in her honour.
 It will open in early 2022.
 On 24 October 2020, a statue by Louis Laumen showing her winning her fourth Cox Plate was unveiled at Moonee Valley Racecourse.

 In October 2019, Winx was awarded the Sport Australia Hall of Fame 'Spirit of Sport Award'.
 She joined Makybe Diva and Black Caviar in winning this prestigious award.

 In March 2021, the Australian Turf Club unveiled a bronze statue, created by sculptor Tanya Bartlett, at Rosehill Gardens.
 The statue captures Winx on the way back to the winning enclosure with Bowman giving his signature "she's apples" salute to the crowd.
 The statue is located in a newly landscaped garden inside the main spectator entrance at the racecourse.
 Weighing about 800 kg, the statue was scaled at 110 per cent height and length of the mare.
 "I was hoping the statue told the story for what it was," said Waller, "and when I saw it, it did.
 To see that power, that dominance, that arrogance she had post-race and in the final parts of her race... it’s very special.

 Retirement

 Winx was retired to broodmare duty for the 2019 breeding season, which in Australia begins in September.
 On 24 June 2019, her connections announced that her first mating would be with I Am Invincible.
 On October 13, 2020, it was announced that Winx had lost her foal (a filly) being stillborn.

-After missing a breeding season the following year to give her time to recover, it was announced in late 2021 that Winx was in foal to the stallion Pierro.
+After missing a breeding season the following year to give her time to recover and get over the tragedy, it was announced in late 2021 that Winx was in foal to the stallion Pierro.
 She foaled a filly on the evening of 7 October.

+On 8 April 2024, Winx's only living foal sold for a record $10 million (AUD) at the Inglis Australian Easter Yearling Sale.
+The winning bidder was Winx's part-owner Debbie Kepitis (Woppitt Bloodstock).
+The price was a world record for a filly and an Australian yearling record.